Osteopathic Manual Medicine (OMM)

 Trigger Point Injections: Injection of chronic and acute muscle spasms with local anesthetic to decrease spasticity.

 Neural Therapy (NT): Aims to normalize dysfunctional autonomic innervation to acute and chronic injuries and conditions.

 Neural Therapy is a gentle healing technique that was originally developed in Germany that involves the injection of local anesthetics into autonomic ganglia, peripheral nerves, scars, glands, acupuncture points, trigger points and other tissues.
 NT is based on the theory that trauma can produce long-lasting disturbances in the electrochemical function of the tissues.
 When applied adequately, NT can often instantly and lastingly resolve chronic longstanding lines and chronic pain.

 Dr. Mackey has completed training in regenerative medicine including prolotherapy, trigger point injections, and neural therapy through the American Osteopathic Association of Prolotherapy & Regenerative Medicine (AOAPRM).
 Additionally, she has pursued several mentorships to ensure proper technique and applications of this approach and has completed additional neural therapy training through the Klinghardt Academy.
 During a patient's initial appointment, Dr. Mackey can provide recommendations on the appropriate injections for your condition.

-Dr. Mackey prioritizes holistic approaches to primary care issues for adults, kids, and babies.
-For instance, when appropriate, she will recommend treatments such as homeopathy, ayurveda, and herbal remedies before resorting to allopathic medicine such as pharmaceuticals.
+Dr. Mackey offers integrative primary care services for adults, kids, and babies.
+When appropriate, she prioritizes treatments such as osteopathy, homeopathy, ayurveda, and herbal remedies before allopathic medicine such as pharmaceuticals.
 As needed, Dr. Mackey will order labwork and can make recommendations for specialty functional medicine lab tests and therapies.